Yumaisch/Higher-or-Lower/README.md

 the things I have managed to implement for right now is:

-the game
+the game,
-a score count
+a score count,
 a spelling check